Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Hyppo-X: Our implementation of the Mapper framework

 The first step in our approach is to construct topological representations using the connectivity properties of the data.
 The motivation is to obtain higher order structural information about the high-dimensional data prior to gleaning hypotheses.
-We adopt and adapt the Mapper algorithmic framework \citep{SiMeCa2007} for this purpose, and output our representations in the form of \emph{simplicial complexes} (defined below).
-In what follows, we describe the details of our implementations of the individual steps of the framework.
-Fig.~\ref{fig:Algo} is a schematic illustration of our approach.
+We present an implementation for the abstract Mapper algorithmic framework \cite{SiMeCa2007} for this purpose.
+In what follows, we describe the details of our implementations. \figurename~\ref{fig:Algo} is a schematic illustration of our approach.

-{\bf Input: } We are given a set of $n$ points $\mathcal{S}$ in a $d$-dimensional space, representing the space of interest $X$.
+\textbf{Input:} We are given a set of $n$ points $\mathcal{S}$ in a $d$-dimensional space, representing the space of interest $X$.
 In the case of phenomics, a \emph{point} $x\in\mathcal{S}$ represents a crop individual that is measured at a particular time $t$, and the dimensions represent the attributes which describe the point at that time.
 These include a set $E$ of $m$ factors (e.g., time, temperature, humidity, etc.), and a performance trait, the phenotype $p$ (e.g., plant height or growth rate).
-Note that these dimensions represent continuous variables\footnote{ A point may also have other non-continuous or static variables (e.g., the genotype).
-For the purpose of our topological representations we will use only the continuous variables. }.
+Note that these dimensions represent continuous variables (A point may also have other non-continuous or static variables (e.g., the genotype).
+For the purpose of our topological representations we will use only the continuous variables).

-{\bf Output:} We aim to create a highly compact coordinate-free representation of $X$ as a \emph{simplicial complex}, using a clustering (overlapping) of the points in $X$ (represented by $P$ here).
+\textbf{Output:} We aim to create a highly compact coordinate-free representation of $X$ as a \emph{simplicial complex}, using a clustering (overlapping) of the points in $X$ (represented by $P$ here).

-A \emph{simplicial complex} is a collection of simplices (nodes, edges, triangles, tetrahedra, etc.) that fit together nicely---all subsimplices of each simplex are included in the collection, and any two simplices that intersect do so in a lower dimensional subsimplex.
+\textbf{Simplicial complex:} A \emph{simplicial complex} is a collection of simplices (nodes, edges, triangles, tetrahedra, etc.) that fit together nicely---all subsimplices of each simplex are included in the collection, and any two simplices that intersect do so in a lower dimensional subsimplex.
 Specifically, each cluster is represented by a node ($0$-simplex).
 Whenever two clusters have a non-empty intersection, we add an edge ($1$-simplex), and when three clusters intersect, we add a triangle ($2$-simplex), and so on.

 We now provide the main algorithmic details of the approach.